 California Gambling Education and Treatment Services (CalGETS) is a statewide program providing treatment for clients with gambling disorder (also known as gambling addiction) and affected individuals.
 Treatment services are available to any California resident over age 18 at no cost to the client.
-Oversight of CalGETS is conducted by the California Office of Problem Gambling (OPG) and the UCLA Gambling Studies Program (UGSP).
+Oversight of CalGETS is conducted by the California Office of Problem Gambling (OPG) and UCLA Gambling Studies Program (UGSP).

-Provider Treatment Services Network: Licensed providers and agencies offer treatment services in various formats to address the diverse needs of problem gamblers and affected individuals, including:
+Provider Treatment Services Network.
+Licensed providers and agencies offer treatment services in various formats to address and serve the diverse needs of problem gamblers and affected individuals, including:

-- Problem Gambling Telephone Interventions (PGTI) are provided in English, Spanish, and various Asian languages. - Outpatient treatment is offered by a network of OPG-authorized, licensed providers.
+- Problem Gambling Telephone Interventions (PGTI) are provided in English, Spanish, and in other Asian threshold languages in California. - Outpatient treatment is offered by a network of OPG-authorized, licensed providers.
 Gamblers and affected individuals participate in individual and group treatment grounded in the provider's treatment approach and philosophy.
-Treatment incorporates CalGETS training and clinical guidance, which gives providers access to leading-edge knowledge and developments in the field of gambling treatment. - Intensive Outpatient (IOP) allows clients to participate in three hours of gambling-specific treatment per day, three times per week and receive individual, group, and family treatment. - Residential Treatment Programs (RTP) address the treatment needs of clients who require a 24-hour residential treatment setting.
+Treatment is available in-person and via telehealth and incorporates CalGETS training and clinical guidance, which gives providers access to leading-edge knowledge and developments in the field of gambling treatment. - Intensive Outpatient (IOP) is available in-person and via telehealth and allows clients to participate in three hours of gambling-specific treatment per day, three times per week and receive individual, group, and family treatment. - Residential Treatment Programs (RTP) address the treatment needs of clients who require a 24-hour residential treatment setting.

 Clinical Integrations.
 Housed within UGSP, these projects create and test new resources and clinical tools to identify best practices for the treatment of gambling disorders.
-During FY 2019-20, UGSP and OPG worked with two community agencies to develop proposals to address disparities among those reached for CalGETS education and treatment.
+During FY 2020-21, UGSP and OPG worked with two community agencies, Visión y Compromiso and the Riverside San Bernardino Indian Health Centers to develop pilot projects to address disparities among those reached for CalGETS education and treatment.

-Since the beginning of CalGETS in 2009, over 16,250 individuals have received no-cost treatment to address the harmful impact of problem gambling.
+Since the beginning of CalGETS in 2009, over 17,000 individuals in California have received confidential and no-cost treatment to address the harmful impact of problem gambling (regardless of immigration status).